alfski/ViewSyncEffect/README.md

 * note: potree could benefit from a LOD setting based on a preferred fps.
 To help smooth jitter between slaves.

+* todo: something weird is happening with renderer.setClearColor().

 * note: for lgpompei.html I disabled the skybox so it renders against a simple black background.
 I think it looks better.

 ## Changelog

 * 2013.08.13 first public release outside of Wonderama Lab

+* 2013.08.21 added effect.setClearColor but does it work?